marekhudyma/marekhudyma.github.io/_posts/2019-12-01-emitting-events-with-db.md

 # Recover state
 The algorithm above will work in happy path.
 But we want our system to recover from different situations:
-* first database transaction fails - in this scenario state of database will not change.
+* **first database transaction fails** - in this scenario state of database will not change.
 Event will not be emitted as well. **No action needed.**
-* **emitting event fails** - in this scenario we need to introduce some recovery mode to send message again.
+* **emitting event fails** - in this scenario we need to introduce some recovery mode to emit event again.
-* **second database transaction fails** - when it happen recovery mechanism (described below) will send it again xxxxxx
+* **second database transaction fails** - in this scenario we need to introduce some recovery mode to delete intentions of emitting events.

 ## Emitting event fails
-One of the case is that transaction with logic was committed, intention to emit event is in database, but sending of event failed.
+In this case transaction with logic was committed, intention to emit event was saved in database, but sending of event failed.
+Here are two solutions for this problem.
-In this scenario we can have at least 2 solutions:

 ### Frequent events
 If we emit events frequently for all partitions, we can emit old events just before current one.
 Before emitting current event we need to check if in database we have some old and send it.
-The main difference is that after writing to database intention of sending event:
-* we commit transaction,
-* open read only transaction,
-* read all not emitted events for whole partition key,
-* emit all events (old and current one).

 Detail algorithm:
 1. Open database transaction.